gitmatheus/MockFieldReader/README.md

     );
 ````

-With this code and the Mock Field Reader, it becomes easy to mock non-writable fields used in the tests.
+With this code and the Mock Field Reader, it becomes easy to mock read-only fields used in the tests.

 I hope that helps!